-System institutions may also provide a variety of services to their borrowers designed to enhance their business, including acting as agent or broker for: credit and mortgage-life insurance, disability insurance, various types of crop insurance, livestock risk protection, estate planning, record keeping services, tax planning and preparation, fee appraisal services, cash management products and services, and consulting.
+System institutions may also provide a variety of financially related services to their borrowers designed to enhance their business, including acting as agent or broker for credit and mortgage-life insurance, disability insurance, various types of crop insurance and livestock risk protection.
 The insurance is made available through private insurers.

-As more fully discussed on pages 9-10 in the 2014 Annual Information Statement, a limited number of Associations have entered into a contractual arrangement to provide financial support to a captive reinsurance company.
-That reinsurance company provides reinsurance for crop insurance policies.
+Other services offered by System institutions include estate planning, record keeping, tax planning and preparation, fee appraisal, cash management products and services, and consulting.
 In addition, some System institutions provide leasing and related services to their customers.